saritasa-nest/saritasa-devops-helm-charts/charts/tekton-apps/README.md

   - apps[PROJECT].components[NAME].repository - the name of the repository containing the code (may be absent in case of wordpress application without deployment, i.e. bolrdswp, taco, saritasa-wordpress-demo)
   - apps[PROJECT].components[NAME].pipeline - the name of the pipeline building the code from the repository above
+  - apps[PROJECT].components[NAME].namespace - the name of the namespace for component.
+Optional parameter
   - apps[PROJECT].components[NAME].argocd.source.syncWave - custom component ArgoCD application sync wave (default: "210")
   - apps[PROJECT].components[NAME].argocd.source.path - path to directory responsible for kubernetes resources creation of the ArgoCD Application (default: kubernetes repo path for basic projects "apps/<apps[PROJECT].components[NAME].name>/manifests/<environment>" or "null" for wordpress projects)